 Loco moco, in its traditional form, is a plate of rice with a burger patty, a fried egg, and gravy on top.
+Popular meat variations may include kalua pork, Spam, teriyaki beef/chicken, mahi-mahi, shrimp, or other locally sourced meats.
 If, for some extraordinary reason, you need to know anything more than that: loco moco is interestingly much younger than other traditional Hawaiian dishes.
 In fact, we pretty much know exactly when it was invented, and who by.
 Hilo, in 1949, was home to the Lincoln Grill, owned by Nancy and Richard Inouye.
 The story goes that in order to satisfy the extortionate caloric demands of the young men frequently visiting from the nearby athletic club, the couple brilliantly invented loco moco; a hefty assault from which no appetite can survive.

 Sadly, the Lincoln Grill is long gone; but Hilo is still full of places to get the iconic dish for which it served as the birthplace some 72 years ago.
 We’ll start there.

 The Island of Hawaii

 The Big Island’s main east-side location is arguably still the epicenter of authentic loco moco.